gregoiremeunier/Game-Dev/README.md

 ---*What has to be done*--

 PRIMARY
+- block the utilisation of already used objects (like do not take the rope 2 times)
-- make the personage move before to interact with object (inside the hub and inside the room3)
+- make the personage move before to interact with object (inside the hub and inside the room3) //boring ?
 - make the objects out of the inventory when it is used
-- block the utilisation of already used objects (like do not take the rope 2 times)

 SECONDARY
 - change size of the person on the first room (and maybe others ?)
-- implante a timer
+- implemente a timer